 Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN or SPSS.
-For information please see meps.ahrq.gov/survey_comp/standard_errors.jsp.
 The tables below contain the event-level estimates for several key variables on this file.